-For the 2012 - 2015 returns, the origin of fall Chinook salmon for the comparison of age and length at maturity is based on a combination of hatchery marks and tags (i.e., otolith, adipose clips, and coded-wire tags).
-PRH origin fall Chinook Salmon were identified by either the presence of an otolith mark specific to PRH or by the presence of a PRH origin coded-wire tag.
-Adipose clipped Chinook salmon without a coded-wire tag and without an otolith mark were classified as fish from other hatcheries.
-The natural origin fish were identified by either a Hanford Reach origin coded-wire tag or by the presence of an adipose fin combined with the absence of any hatchery marks.
-The age composition for both the natural and hatchery origin fall Chinook salmon recovered in return years 2012 - 2015 were assembled from the carcass recoveries in sections 1-8 of the Hanford Reach.
+For the 2012 - 2016 returns, the origin of fall Chinook salmon for the comparison of age and length at maturity is based on a combination of hatchery marks and tags (i.e., otolith, adipose clips, and CWT).
+PRH origin fall Chinook Salmon were identified by either the presence of an otolith mark specific to PRH or by the presence of a PRH origin CWT.
+Adipose clipped Chinook salmon without a CWT and without an otolith mark were classified as fish from other hatcheries.
+The natural origin fish were identified by either a Hanford Reach origin CWT or by the presence of an adipose fin combined with the absence of any hatchery marks.
+The age composition for both the natural and hatchery origin fall Chinook salmon recovered in return years 2012 - 2016 were assembled from the carcass recoveries in sections 1-8 of the Hanford Reach.

-In order to make coarse comparisons between hatchery and natural origin fish prior to return year 2012, the determination of origin employed the assumption that all fish collected in the Hanford Reach, except for those that were of known hatchery origin (e.g., adipose clipped or coded-wire tagged), were natural origin.
+In order to make coarse comparisons between hatchery and natural origin fish prior to return year 2012, the designation of origin required the assumption that all fish collected in the Hanford Reach, except for those that were of known hatchery origin (e.g., adipose clipped or possessed a CWT), were natural origin.
 We know this was not the case, but we were not able to identify all of the hatchery origin fish in the demographic samples and it was assumed that the majority of the fish sampled in the stream surveys were natural origin.

-Migration Timing
+13.1 Migration Timing

 PIT tag observations for both PRH and Hanford Reach natural origin adult fall Chinook salmon at the PIT tag arrays in the Bonneville Dam adult fish ladders were used to assess arrival timing.
 The PIT tag observation data was obtained from the PTAGIS website.
-Arrival dates for each unique tagged adult was based on its first observation date and time at Bonneville Dam.
+Arrival date for each unique tagged adult was based on its first observation date and time at Bonneville Dam.
 Annually, the sample sizes have been relatively small due to the low numbers of both hatchery and natural origin fall Chinook salmon PIT tagged.
 Beginning with the 2011 brood, the number of juveniles PIT tagged at PRH increased from 3,000 to roughly 43,000 annually